NAFTeam/NAFF/docs/src/Guides/3 Creating Commands.md

         await ctx.send("Hello World")
     ```

-    **Note:** This is particularly useful if you want to split sub commands into different files.
+    **Note:** This is particularly useful if you want to split subcommands into different files.

 ## But I Need More Options